 - LinkedIn Groups

-Using social media to promote your content is one of the best ways in which your efforts can directly affect the traffic to your website.
+Using social media to promote your content is one of the best ways in which your efforts can directly improve the traffic to your website.

-Twitter is great for posting out short and snappy links to your content and building a brand personality.
-Building a twitter strategy will take a little more thought than simply posting out a tweet to your latest blog post…
+Social channels are a great platform for posting out compelling links to your content and building a brand personality.
+Building a social marketing strategy will take some effort, but here are a few pointers to get you started:

-- mention others in your tweets you may have helped contribute to your blog post (anyone you have referenced)
+- Mention others in your posts you may have helped contribute to your blog post (anyone you have referenced)

-LinkedIn has become much more than just a glorified CV/resume database, it also encourages some of the most interactive group debates and has become a publishing platform in its own right.
-There are a number of areas to participate in including Groups and Linkedin pulse.
-Start by using the LinkedIn advanced search to find which groups your target audience are participating in.
+LinkedIn has become much more than just a glorified CV database; it also encourages some of the most interactive group debates and has become a publishing platform in its own right.

 Active engagement is easy to forget when you are busy posting and promoting your content.
 But by far the most effective way of succeeding on social media is through communicating - that's right, talking to people, just like social media was meant to be.
 So search out questions and answer them, offer solutions and be a helpful social media presence.

-Advertising on social media networks advertising is an obvious first port of call.
-But before you start flexing the plastic fantastic consider carefully the commercial keywords you are targeting and whether your advertising will reach your target market.
+Sponsored advertising on social media networks is an obvious first port of call.
+But before toggling your campaigns on, carefully consider the commercial keywords you are targeting and whether your advertising will reach your target market.

-- Displaying advertising on Twitter and Facebook (like the one below) helps expose your brand to a whole bunch of new customers and push your website right under the noses of lots of people.
-Social Media advertising also allows specific targeting so you're not only getting more website visitors, but those visitors will be representative of your target customer!
+- Display advertising on Twitter and Facebook (like the one below) helps expose your brand to an audience of new prospects.
+Social media advertising also allows for great targeting - so you're not only getting more website visitors, but those visitors will be closely representative of your ideal customer.

-- PPC (pay per click) can be helpful in generating visits to your website, especially while you wait for your organic content to gain traction.
-As long as you do your keyword research properly you can have ready-to-buy customers lining up at your website door.
-However, be aware that the costs of each click add up - and although convenient and quite reliable, it won't guarantee you a sale.
+- PPC (Pay Per Click) can be helpful in generating visits to your website, especially while you wait for your organic content to gain traction.
+As long as you do your keyword research properly, you can have ready-to-buy customers lining up in a matter of hours or days.
+Be aware that the costs of each click add up - and although convenient and quite reliable, it won't guarantee you a sale.

 When was the last time you optimised your website?
-Making sure you ensure your pages rank for the right keywords is still a necessity in ensuring that visitors actually find your pages, but is your website designed to convert that traffic into a lead?
+Making sure you're set up for great organic rankings is a necessity in ensuring that visitors actually find your pages, but is your website designed to convert that traffic into a lead?

 - Analyse the SEO for each page because keywords are important; both long-tail and short-tail ones.
 Long-tail keywords account for the majority of searches, if you aren't targeting them then you are probably missing out.